ManApart/quest-command/notes.md

 Stat | Effect
 --- | ---
-Agility | how quickly someone can attack
+Agility | how long an action takes
 Strength | how much the attack does
-Encumbrance | how long the attack takes to land Perception | chance of critical
+Encumbrance | how long an action takes
+Perception | chance of critical
+Wisdom | how often someone can choose an action

 **Attack Types**